-Literally named “Dad,” Dad is Bluey’s father.
+Literally named Bandit, he is Bluey’s father.
 He pretty much embodies what it means to be a good dad to young kids.
 He’s attentive and gives the kids grief in a non-mean way.

 But he’s a little too good sometimes, if you know what I mean.
 If anything, he’s annoying not because he is actually irritating.
 Rather, he’s annoying because he can dad shame other fathers who don’t interact with their kids the way he does.

 Named Chilli for unknown reasons, like Dad, Mum is an attentive and caring mother who spends times with her kids and their imaginations.